Fish en Papillote

 This unique way of cooking fish is a traditional French cooking technique.
 You will be amazed at how easy, delicious and impressive this recipe will be for your family or guests.
 The fish stays moist, and you can experiment with other ingredients depending on your flavor preference.
 To serve, each person will get their own little parcel (en Papillote).

-- 4, 4-6 ounce pieces of fish - salmon, halibut, rockfish or other fish - skin and bones removed.
+- 4, 4-6 oz pieces of fish - salmon, halibut, rockfish or other fish - skin and bones removed.
 Ask your butcher to do that for you when you purchase the fish.

 - 4 baby bok choy, halved or quartered